Dr Anne Thies

 - LLB: Foundations of European Union Law; Public International Law

-She is the Law School's European Engagement Officer, Senior Tutor for postgraduate students, responsible for the staff research seminar series and, together with Dr Alison Bisset, the PG study trip to Geneva.
+She is the Law School's lead of the Athena SWAN initiative, European Engagement Officer and, together with Dr Alison Bisset, responsible for the PG study trip to Geneva.

 Lead and co-lead PhD supervisor of: